The mega-list of fun things to do with your family or friends in Singapore (Updated 2023)

 📍 Address: 241B Victoria St, Level 3, Singapore 188030.
 View the other outlet here.

-20 • Go ice-skating at The Rink
+20 • Go ice skating at Kallang Ice World

-21 • Not a fan of ice-skating?
+21 • Not a fan of ice skating?
 Try roller skating at Hi-Roller instead

-If ice-skating isn’t your cuppa, why not hit this old-school roller skating rink instead?
+If ice skating isn’t your cuppa, why not hit this old-school roller skating rink instead?
 There are two types of rollerskates to choose from, including quad skates which come with four rollers — so that first-timers can skate more confidently.

 Oh, and did we mention that there’ll be disco lights everywhere just like the good ol’ days? 😊

-📍 Address: Market Square @ Downtown East, E!Hub, Level 5, 1 Pasir Ris Cl, Singapore 519599.
+📍 Address: Market Square @ Downtown East, E!Hub, Level 5, 1 Pasir Ris Close, Singapore 519599.

 22 • Learn how milk is produced at Dairy Folks